 |Volunteer Inès and Instructor Blair teaming up to explain parallel connections.|

 The other primary aspect of this module was to improve learners' "soft" skills which include leadership, teamwork, communication, and presentation skills.
-In order that students would directly experience and practice these skills, I designed project roles for each of the students to execute in each mission.
+In order for students to directly experience and practice these skills, I designed project roles for each of the students to execute in each mission.
 Students switched roles for each project to give each student the necessary practice in executing the different roles effectively.
 I am personally a strong believer in words having the ability to carry an insurmountable amount of power.
 So I find it very important for children to role play by identifying themselves as leaders, managers or engineers.
 The project roles for a mission were:

 - Project Manager (PM): oversees the tasks, boosts and maintains the team’s moral, and keeps the team on track.